 Steve Sutcliffe was was elected as Treasurer in 2016 (term ends in 2021).
 He has lived in Pembrokeshire for most of his life and has a particular interest in seabirds.
 He organised the last Seabird Census in Pembrokeshire, is a former Warden of Skomer NNR, Secretary of the BTO and Board Member of the Wildlife Trust of South and West Wales, and currently sits on their Islands Advisory Committee.
 Following a management career in industry, Steve has helped to establish an ecology consultancy and has spearheaded the restoration work on Skokholm leading to its re-opening and re-establishment as an accredited Bird Observatory.

 Alison Noble was co-opted as a Trustee in 2018 and elected at the AGM that year (term end in 2023) taking over the role of membership secretary from Alan Williams.
 Born and brought up in Wales, she first became involved with the world of birds when she joined the staff of the RSPB at The Lodge.
 After raising a family, she worked as Head of Administrations at Sussex Wildlife Trust and later as a grants manager at Brighton & Hove City Council.
 When her husband, Keith (WOS Trustee) retired they moved to Wales and she became Volunteer Membership Secretary for Brecknock Wildlife Trust for some years before concentrating on her other interest of local history.

-Heather Crump has been a WOS trustee since 2017 (term ends in 2022) and manages the Society’s Twitter and Facebook pages.
+Heather Crump has been a WOS trustee since 2017 (term ends in 2022).
 She has a PhD from Aberystwyth University, relating to the decline of Golden Plovers in Wales, utilising geographical information systems (GIS) and remote sensing.
 She has also completed a post-doctorate with the Spatial Modelling Laboratory at Aberystwyth University.
 Heather is a trustee of the Ecology Matters Trust and works for Natural Resources Wales.

 Richard Facey has been a WOS trustee since 2011 (term ends in 2019).
 He is Conservation Officer with Natural Resources Wales and an active member of Cardiff Bird Ringers.
 Within WOS, Richard takes the lead on our work for younger birdwatchers, administering the Derek Moore Student Research Award and the Young Conservationists’ Bursary.
 Contact email.